AlanCowap-OCJA2015/Text-Based-Adventure-Game/README.md

 @verb - A word that the player can use to trigger an action which implements this verb

+@variable - Define a variable specific to object, direction, location or action

+@if - Perform an action (game action or internally) according to a variable status.

 @action - A specific action available at this location

 @action_description - A description to be shown when doing performing the action